kioksianto/IP-Week3/README.md

     Step 3 : Open the index.html file to view the application on your preferred web browser or click on the Github link provided on the description box right of this repository.

 Known Bugs
-  * The alert message after contact submission does indicate the inputted name.
+  * The alert message after contact submission does not indicate the inputted name.
   * The product design overlay description on 'What We Do' section of website is not responsive.